-At Pitton CE Primary School we scrutinise all applications for paid or voluntary posts.
+At Winterslow Primary School, we scrutinise all applications for paid or voluntary posts.
 We undertake interviews and make appropriate checks through the Disclosure and Barring Service (DBS).
 We maintain a single central record (SCR) of the essential checks as set out in KCSiE, that have been carried out and certificates obtained.
 The SCR applies to:

-- all staff (including supply staff, and teacher trainees on salaried routes) who work at the school. - all governors/members of the proprietor body (for independent schools, academies and free schools).
+all staff (including supply staff, and teacher trainees on salaried routes) who work at the school.

-See also Training.
+all governors/members of the proprietor body Pickwick Academy Trust See also Training.